rage/programming-23/data/part-3/1-loops-with-conditions.md

 After this section

 - You will know how to create a while loop with a condition
-- You will know what roles initialisation, condition and updating variables perform in a loop
+- You will know what roles initialisation, formulating a condition and updating variables perform in a loop
 - You will be able to create loops with different kinds of conditions

 </text-box>